 I pitched the project to CBC Shorts, but it was rejected.
 The commissioning editor said they have had “an influx of similar pitches”.

-Ironically, while following this story, my family was also renovicted from our Fifties bungalow, but that’s another story.
+Ironically, while following this story, my family was also demo-victed from the Fifties bungalow that we had rented for 17 years, but that’s another story.

 I’m still looking for an outlet for the project.
 Contact me if you are interested.

 Faced with a dire housing future, a young Vancouver family of four decides to make a home in a 40-foot school bus and live a more nomadic lifestyle.

 Like many young families in Vancouver, video editor Rob and music therapist Meg were priced out of the housing market.
 But they didn’t give up on the dream of owning their own place to raise their two children.
 When they were renovicted from their spacious and affordable bungalow in East Vancouver, a white-hot rental market awaited them.
 Dejected by their dire housing situation, they came up with an ambitious plan to convert a 40-foot school bus and live a more nomadic lifestyle.